hmxmilohax/rb3-pc/instrument-repo/readme.md

-# Instrument Repo
+# What is this?

-A repository of premade controller profiles for RPCS3 to help Rock Band 3 players.
+A repository of premade controller profiles for RPCS3 to help newcomers to Rock Band 3.
+These files should be simple drag and drop configurations for controllers.

 These are specifically for the latest version of RPCS3.